Edunga1/gatsby-transformer-gitinfo/README.md

 Where the _source folder_ `./src/data/` is a git versioned directory.

-The plugin will add several fields to `File` nodes:
+The plugin will add a `gitLogs` field to `File` nodes. this field is an array of objects, each object representing a commit that touched the file.
-`gitLogLatestAuthorName`, `gitLogLatestAuthorEmail`, `gitLogLatestDate` and `gitLogLatestHash` These fields are related to the latest commit touching that file.

-If the file is not versionned, these fields will be `null`.
+If the file is not versionned, these fields will be empty.

 They are exposed in your graphql schema which you can query: